Best Resene Interior Colours: Room-by-Room Guide

 Resene Half Spanish White

-- Softer contrast than Alabaster — works when walls and trim are a similar warm tone
+• Softer contrast than Alabaster.
+Good when walls and trim share a similar warm tone.

-- Effective in older homes where very bright white trim looks out of character
+• Works in older homes where bright white trim looks out of place

 Finish Recommendation

-Resene Lustacryl Semi-Gloss — durable, wipeable, and provides the traditional trim finish that looks correct and professional.
+Resene Lustacryl Semi-Gloss.
+Durable, wipeable, and gives the traditional trim finish that looks right and professional.

 Whole-Home Colour Strategies